cowprotocol/docs/docs/cow-protocol/tutorials/widget.md

 ```

 The fee in basis points (BPS).
 One basis point is equivalent to 0.01% (1/100th of a percent).

+> The fee cannot exceed 1% (100 bps) of the trade amount

 The recipient is the address to which the fee will be sent.

 Once you have set up the partner fee, you will see the fee in the CoW Swap UI: